IsaacBravo/gemini_app/README.md

 ## Citation

-Please cite TextAnalyzer if you use it for your publications:
+Please cite this Shiny Application if you use it for your publications:

       Isaac Bravo (2024).
 Gemini in R: A Shiny Application for Automatic Image and Text Analysis using Gemini API https://github.com/IsaacBravo/gemini_app